shelleypham/Tomoe/readme.md

 **[⬆ back to top](#table-of-contents)**

 ## Support
-The HackMerced Team is happy to help Hackathon organizers with setting up and configuring the
+The HackMerced Team is happy to help Hackathon organizers with setting up and configuring your application.
+Email us at [help@hackmerced.com](help@hackmerced.com).
 <br>
 **[⬆ back to top](#table-of-contents)**